-Tioga Dental Associates, Dentists in Gainesville FL welcome you to our practice.
+Tioga Dental & Orthodontics, Dentists in Gainesville FL welcome you to our practice.
 In family dentistry, the dentist is the primary care provider for patients of all ages, including children as young as 1 year old and is responsible for the prevention, diagnosis and treatment of a wide variety of conditions, disorders and diseases affecting the teeth, gums and maxillofacial (jaw and face) parts of the body.
 Even though Family Dentists primarily provide preventative care and restorative therapy, they are often able to perform a wide array of other dental procedures.
-The Gainesville Dentists at Tioga Dental Associates are here to serve you and your family.
+The Gainesville Dentists at Tioga Dental & Associates are here to serve you and your family.

 The American Dental Association (ADA) recommends that patients visit their family dentist at least once every six months to ensure proper oral health and functionality.
 Regular oral health check-ups and maintenance help to prevent the development of serious dental problems that may require more extensive and costly treatments.
 Family dentists are highly educated and trained in multiple facets of dentistry, providing a variety of different services for you and your family including: